There are many fabulous Agriturismo in Sardinia. This post will share the best ones – as experienced by a local.

 Laundry service

-Most agriturismos will have a laundry service available, either in the form of a washing machine available for use – but keep in mind on most cases you won’t have a tumble dry and will have to use a clothing line to dry your stuff; or a pick-up laundry service.
+Most agriturismos will have a laundry service available, either in the form of a washing machine available for use to guests – but keep in mind on most cases you won’t have a tumble dry and will have to use a clothing line to dry your stuff; or a pick-up laundry service.

 Mosquito nets